As a young kid I remember never feeling comfortable in my own skin. I always felt:

 She was always delighted to see me and treated me with kindness and interest.
 She would ask me questions about my day, about my family, about school, about my sports, about just about anything.
 She seemed to take a great delight in every little detail.
 After 30 minutes or so I’d get up to leave and Mrs. Coe would give me a big hug and tell me how proud she was of me.

-When I left Mrs. Coe’s home I’d feel terrific about my life and perfectly at peace with myself.
+When I left Mrs. Coe’s home I felt terrific about my life and perfectly at peace with myself.

 There was no question that I enjoyed my monthly visits to Mrs. Coe because of the way she made me feel about me.
 Later, I learned that Mrs. Coe had lost her only son in World War II and her husband not long after.
 She had a heart full of love to give and no family to give it to, so she selected a few neighbor kids to shower with kindness.